 Well-known as one of the best living history towns of the USA, Williamsburg is a mesmerizing city in the U.S. state of Virginia.
-Years back, Williamsburg was famous as the capital of the colony of Virginia in the 17th and 18th century, and it’s known for its crucial role in the American Revolution.
-Thus the city is an ideal destination to explore for the history buffs.
-However, this wonderful city has got a lot to offer to visitors.
-From an incredible museum of arts, water parks, lush green gardens with chirpy birds to scrumptious food and resorted area, Williamsburg unveils itself in an entirely different manner.
-So, you have plenty of non-touristy activities to do and enjoy your excursion in Williamsburg to the fullest.
+Years back, Williamsburg was famous as the capital of the colony of Virginia in the 17th and 18th centuries, and it’s known for its crucial role in the American Revolution.
+Thus the city is an ideal destination to explore for history buffs as it is dotted with significant structures, including historic hotels.
+However, this wonderful city is more than just about its storied past.
+It continues to thrive as a growing tourist destination, offering traditional accommodations and quaint vacation rentals to travelers.
+From an incredible museum of arts, water parks, and lush green gardens to scrumptious food, Williamsburg unveils itself in an entirely different manner.
 Read on to learn some of the best non-touristy things to do in Williamsburg, Virginia.

 1. Visit the Mariners' Museum and Park